munusphp/website/docs/list.md

 `GenericList` is composed of a head and a tail.
 Head contains first value, tail is another list instance.
 The list has two implementations available:
  - `Nil` which stand for empty list
- - `Cons` which stand for a list with one or more elements
+ - `Cons` which stand for a list with one or more elements (consisting of a head and tail)

 ## Construction